Shrinivas-4465/Bank-Loan-Analytics/README.md

 Project Overview :

-we  conducted a comprehensive analysis of loan data, examining various KPIs such as year-wise loan amounts, revolving balances, and state-wise loan status.
+We  conducted a comprehensive analysis of loan data, examining various KPIs such as year-wise loan amounts, revolving balances, and state-wise loan status.
 By scrutinizing these metrics, we've uncovered trends and correlations that can drive better lending practices and financial planning.
 Our findings provide insightful observations and actionable recommendations for stakeholders in the financial industry

 KPI's

 A] Year Wise Loan Amount Status.

 B] Grade And Sub Grade wise Revolving balence.